asaikali/accelerator-development/workshop/content/exercises/04-Transformations.md

               with: "'JavaLanguageVersion.of(17)'"
 ```

-commit the change and refresh the accelerator page. change the Java language version
+Commit the change and refresh the accelerator page.
+Change the Java language version
-click on the explore button and validate that the file
+click on the "EXPLORE FILES" button and validate that the file
 `buildSrc/src/main/kotlin/java-library-conventions.gradle.kts` has the correct
-java version.
+Java version.

 ## Final configuration

 The code below shows the full configuration of the engine you can optionally
 cut and paste it into the `acclerator.yaml` to enable all the transformations
-associated with the ui.
+associated with the UI.

 ```copy
 engine: